-In these situations, travel medical insurance can help cover the costs and provide peace of mind in the event that a serious health issue occurs.
+In these situations, travel insurance for cruises can help cover the costs and provide peace of mind in the event that a serious health issue occurs.

 Recently, a number of cruise lines have announced that unvaccinated passengers will be required to purchase travel insurance for cruises departing from Florida.
 These cruise lines include:

-- Royal Caribbean: Royal Caribbean’s website states that as a condition of boarding, each guest 12 and older departing from a Florida homeport on a Royal Caribbean International cruise must provide proof of a valid insurance policy that has a minimum of (a) $25,000 per person in medical expense coverage and (b) $50,000 coverage for emergency medical evacuation and no COVID-19 exclusions.
+- Royal Caribbean: Note: Travel protection is no longer required, however, Royal Caribbean encourages guests to purchase coverage for their peace of mind.
+Royal Caribbean’s website states that as a condition of boarding, each guest 12 and older departing from a Florida homeport on a Royal Caribbean International cruise must provide proof of a valid insurance policy that has a minimum of (a) $25,000 per person in medical expense coverage and (b) $50,000 coverage for emergency medical evacuation and no Covid exclusions.
 Please note that guests who can provide documentation of full vaccination will be exempt from this requirement.
 The mandatory insurance requirement pertains to sailing from August 1 through December 31, 2021.

-- Carnival Cruise: Starting July 31, 2021, guests who are sailing from Florida and have not received a COVID-19 vaccine will be required to purchase a policy with a minimum of $10,000 in medical expense coverage and $30,000 coverage for emergency medical evacuation without COVID-19 exclusions.
-Additionally, Carnival will charge $150 per unvaccinated person to cover the cost of a COVID-19 test.
+- Carnival Cruise: Note: Covid vaccines and testing are no longer required for most Carnival cruises.
+Check their website for more information on current requirements.
+Starting July 31, 2021, guests who are sailing from Florida and have not received a Covid vaccine will be required to purchase a policy with a minimum of $10,000 in medical expense coverage and $30,000 coverage for emergency medical evacuation without Covid exclusions.
+Additionally, Carnival will charge $150 per unvaccinated person to cover the cost of a Covid test.
 Unvaccinated guests who are unable to provide proof of insurance will not be able to sail and no refund will be provided.

-- Disney Cruise Line: For guests 12 and older on cruises departing from Florida through December 31, 2021, travel insurance is required.
-Guests must provide proof of a policy that has a minimum of $10,000 per person in medical expense coverage and $30,000 coverage for emergency evacuation with no COVID-19 exclusions.
+- Disney Cruise Line: Note: Disney Cruise Line no longer requires guests to be vaccinated and tested for Covid.
+For guests 12 and older on cruises departing from Florida through December 31, 2021, travel insurance is required.
+Guests must provide proof of a policy that has a minimum of $10,000 per person in medical expense coverage and $30,000 coverage for emergency evacuation with no Covid exclusions.

-- Bahamas: As of November 14, 2020, travel health insurance is required for all visitors.
+- Bahamas: Note: As of September 20, 2022, the COVID-19 testing requirement for entering The Bahamas is no longer in effect.
+All travelers, regardless of vaccination status, are no longer required to submit to pre-travel COVID-19 testing to enter.
+As of November 14, 2020, travel health insurance is required for all visitors.
 All visitors have to apply for the Bahamas Travel Health Visa; the cost for the mandatory insurance for the Bahamas is included in this price.

-- Bermuda: To enter the country, visitors must apply for a COVID-19 Travel Authorization 1-3 days before departure.
-Proof of a negative COVID-19 PCR test along with proof of health insurance must be submitted to qualify for the authorization.
+- Bermuda: Note: Effective November 14, 2022, travel authorizations will no longer be required to enter Bermuda.
+To enter the country, visitors must apply for a Covid Travel Authorization 1-3 days before departure.
+Proof of a negative Covid PCR test along with proof of health insurance must be submitted to qualify for the authorization.

-- Cayman Islands: To enter the Cayman Islands, tourists must apply for permission through the Travel Cayman portal.
-Part of the application process is to provide proof of travel insurance with coverage for COVID-19 related expenses.
+- Cayman Islands: Note: There are no longer any restrictions for anyone traveling to or within the Cayman Islands.
+To enter the Cayman Islands, tourists must apply for permission through the Travel Cayman portal.
+Part of the application process is to provide proof of travel insurance with coverage for Covid related expenses.